Set Up WireGuard VPN on Ubuntu

 eth0 interface.
 This makes it possible to configure and manage WireGuard interfaces using standard tools such as

 Currently, WireGuard is only available on Linux.
-This guide will configure a simple peer connection between a server, which will be a Linode running Ubuntu 16.04, and a client.
+This guide will configure a simple peer connection between a Linode running Ubuntu 18.04, and a client.
 The client can be either your local computer or another Linode.

 CautionDo not use WireGuard for critical applications.
 The project is still undergoing security testing and is likely to receive frequent critical updates in the future.

-Add the Wireguard repository to your sources list:
+Add the Wireguard repository to your sources list.
+Apt will then automatically update the package cache.

 sudo add-apt-repository ppa:wireguard/wireguard

-NoteIf the installation completes but this output does not appear, your kernel is most likely not configured correctly (to double check, the output of
+NoteIf the installation completes but the output does not appear, your kernel is most likely not configured correctly.
+To double check, issue the

 Configure WireGuard Server